The Skinny's Guide to Edinburgh's Pubs and Bars

 8 Leven St

 This Tollcross pub is a stunner.
-It's retained many of its gorgeous Victorian-era features – ornate mirrors, decorative tiles, carved wooden pillars – and boasts a massive malt lineup.
+It's gorgeous inside, and has retained many of its Victorian-era features – ornate mirrors, decorative tiles, carved wooden pillars.
+It also boasts a massive malt lineup.

 The Blue Blazer